Arshad-Ahmed/MScDataScience/README.md

 This is organised as follows:
 + Project 1: corresponds to DataScienceReport and report1_analysis.py
 + Project 2: corresponds to DataScience_Coursework2_report and f1 to f4 .py files
++ Jupyter Notebooks of some adhoc analysis such as clustering, network analysis and dimensionality reduction

 ####Machine Learning